curiositybay/airecipes/README.md

 ## Database

-This project uses Prisma ORM with SQLite for simplicity.
-The database schema is defined in `prisma/schema.prisma`.
+This project uses Prisma ORM with PostgreSQL for production scalability.
+The database schema is defined in `prisma/schema.prisma` and includes models for AI-generated recipes, ingredients, and user preferences.

 ### Database Commands